Tragic crash was a near miss for many at Brazil soccer club

 Of the 77 people on the charter flight, only two crew members, a journalist, and three members of the Chapecoense squad survived after the plane crashed into a wooded hillside outside Medellin.

-Psychologists counseling the club and surviving relatives in Chapeco say it may take far longer than just a few days for those left behind to work through feelings of relief, sorrow and guilt.
+Psychologists counselling the club and surviving relatives in Chapeco say it may take far longer than just a few days for those left behind to work through feelings of relief, sorrow and guilt.

 "Missing the flight is also a kind of trauma," said Andre Pessoa, a psychologist from a local university volunteering his services to the team.